sehHeiden/poll_election_bavaria_2023/readme.md

 ## Introduction and Objectives

 [Mastodon](https://blog.joinmastodon.org/2023/10/annual-report-2022/) is a micro blogging service, that is federated by the [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub) protocol and part of the fediverse.
-Depending on the source Mastodon 8.4 M users world wide ([fedidb](https://fedidb.org/)),  or 14.4 M users (@mastodonusercount@mastodon.social) on 30/10/2023.
+Depending on the source Mastodon 8.4 M users world wide ([fedidb](https://fedidb.org/)),  or 14.4 M users (@mastodonusercount@mastodon.social) on Oct.
+10th 2023.
 Because many services are able to federate with each other, it is possible to read data from other serveres as Misskey, Lemmy, Pixelfed and so on.
 Even some Wordpress-Blogs can be read.

 Mastodon has a relative high number regional servers (see [OSM - Mastodon server](https://umap.openstreetmap.fr/en/map/mastodon-near-me-global-mastodon-server-list-by-co_828094)).
 A high number are German.
-Mastodon had a strong spike in usage in November 2022 with 2.5 M monthly recurrent users.
+Mastodon had a strong spike in usage in Nov.
+2022 with 2.5 M monthly recurrent users.
 Currently the network has still [1.7 mio](https://joinmastodon.org/servers) monthly recurrent users.

 Beside Mastodon, [X](https://developer.twitter.com/en/docs/twitter-api) was also investigated as possible source.
 But was excluded for monetary reasons.
 We will use the terms posts and toots interchangebly.

-We analyse Mastodon toots about the bavarian election on Oct, 8th 2023.
+We analyse Mastodon toots about the bavarian election on Oct.
+8th 2023.
 Therefore we apply a sentiment analysis.
 We atempt to differentiate regions and gender.

 ### Monitored Parties